On the Gromov width of polygon spaces: Gromov width

 Let $(\C\P^1, j)$ be the Riemann sphere equipped with its standard complex structure $j$ and let $J$ be a $\omega$-compatible almost complex structures on $M$.
 A {\bf $J$-holomorphic curve} is a map $u: \C\P^1 \to M $ satisfying $J \circ du = du \circ j$.
 An important feature of $J$-holomorphic curves is that they come in families, which combine together in a moduli space as follows.
 Given a homology class $A \in H_2(M; \mathbb Z)$, let $\M_A(M, J)$ denote the moduli space of simple $J$-holomorphic curves:

 Consider the evaluation map

-The group $PSL(2,\C)$ acts on naturally on $\C\P^1$ and by reparametrization on $\M_A(M, J) $.
+The group $PSL(2,\C)$ acts naturally on $\C\P^1$ and by reparametrization on $\M_A(M, J) $.
 The evaluation map descends to the quotient and we obtain the map

-The following result (quoted here from the work of Caviedes \cite{Caviedes}) explains how J-holomorphic curves can be used to obtain the upper bounds for the Gromov width.
-The idea goes back to Gromov and was used by him to prove his famous non-squeezing theorem.
-The proof can be found, for example, in \cite{Zoghi}. \begin{proposition}\cite[Theorem 2.3]{Caviedes} Let $(M^{2n}, \omega)$ be a compact symplectic manifold.
-Given $A \in H_2(M; \mathbb Z)\setminus \{0\}$, if for a dense open subset of $\omega$-compatible almost complex structures $J$ the evaluation map $ev_J$ is onto, then for any symplectic embedding $B_a^{2n} \hookrightarrow M$ one has
+The following result explains how J-holomorphic curves can be used to obtain the upper bounds for the Gromov width.
+The idea goes back to Gromov and was used by him to prove his famous non-squeezing theorem. \begin{proposition}\cite[Proposition 3.6]{Zoghi} Let $(M^{2n}, \omega)$ be a compact symplectic manifold.
+Given $A \in H_2(M; \mathbb Z)\setminus \{0\}$, if for a dense open subset of $\omega$-compatible almost complex structures $J$ the evaluation map $ev_J$ is onto, then for any symplectic embedding $B^{2n}(a) \hookrightarrow M$ of a ball of radius $a$, (capacity $\pi a^2$), one has